kofigumbs/coding/content/interactive-programs/functions.md

 however, this is meant for advanced users.
 Most of time, people only need to work with the built-in functions.

-Elm takes the opposite approach here: defining your own functions is just as easy as defining your own variables.
+Elm takes the opposite approach: defining your own functions is just as easy as defining your own variables.
 In this example you can see the similarities between the **function `square`**, and the variables `four` and `nine`.